RoboDomo/appletv-microservice/README.md

 You will also need to run
 ```$ ./node_mocdules/.bin/appletv pair
 ```
-to get the creds: string that needs to be in config.js.
+to get the creds: string that needs to be in your Config.js that is loaded into MongoDB.
+See the config repository.

-You will need to pair with each appletv in your network and add an entry for each in config.js.
+You will need to pair with each appletv in your network and add an entry for each in MongoDB.

 ## Docker build instructions
 You can neatly package this microservice as a Docker container: